Haematology – pathology

 Specialist haematology treatment and nursing services

-We run separate malignant and non-malignant clinics on both the Barnet and Chase Farm sites every week and a dedicated ‘new patient’ clinic at both sites.
+We run separate malignant and non-malignant clinics on both the Barnet Hospital and Chase Farm Hospital every week and a dedicated ‘new patient’ clinic at both sites.